Invoke MWA Sessions Directly

 ## Add dependencies

-Solana Mobile has published two React Native libraries to use Mobile Wallet Adapter.
+Solana Mobile has published React Native libraries to use Mobile Wallet Adapter.

 * [`@solana-mobile/mobile-wallet-adapter-protocol`](https://github.com/solana-mobile/mobile-wallet-adapter/tree/main/js/packages/mobile-wallet-adapter-protocol) is the core library that implements the Mobile Wallet Adapter protocol for React Native.